cezkc/ContactsDemo/README.md

 - Tests
 - Better handling of HTTP messages returned by the API on presentation layer
 - Better handling of Natural Person and Legal Person on the API endpoints
+- Implementation of Services if needed to remove of Controller responsability